-The e-ASIA JRP therefore seeks to support research projects focused on, but not limited to, emerging and re-emerging infectious diseases, which are serious impediments to the development of ASEAN countries and require urgent attention.
-Research may focus at any stage of the infectious disease pathway.
+The e-ASIA JRP seeks to support research projects focused on, but not limited to, emerging and re-emerging infectious diseases, including the application of precision medicine and AMR, which are severe impediments to the development of ASEAN countries and require urgent attention.
+Research may focus on any stage of the infectious disease pathway.